coracle-social/pomade/PROTOCOL.md

 ### Signer

 A _signer_ is a headless application that can be trusted to store key shares and collaborate in building threshold signatures.
 A signer is identified by a nostr public key.
 Communication is brokered following NIP 65.

-### Mailer

-A _mailer_ is a headless application that can be trusted to send messages containing one time passwords to users, but not to access key material.
-Communication is brokered following NIP 65.
+Signers are also responsible for sending OTP codes over email in some flows.

 ## Protocol Overview